santipaprika/procedural-buildings/README.md

 ## Compilation

 The source code is provided as a CMake project that generates the **procedural_buildings** binary program.
-To compile it just create a build folder, run **cmake** and then **make**.
+To compile it just create a _build_ folder, run **cmake** and then **make**.

 ## Execution

 The program expects as input a grammar that specifies how we want to generate our buildings.
+The output model is written in the same _build_ folder named as **test.ply**.
+For easy visualization, an option could be to load it in an [online viewer](https://www.creators3d.com/online-viewer).

 In the following section, we will be showing how this grammar can be specified.